tchx84/Gameeky/docs/basics/en/index.md

 For an improved experience, try the following tips and tricks:

 * A single actuator should not modify the whole scene.
-Iterating over all the entities in the scene is extremely costly and the performance will be severed, e.g. Stick to *mutables* and *playables* only.
+Iterating over all the entities in the scene is extremely costly and the performance will be severed, e.g., stick to *mutables* and *playables* only.
-* It's preferred to write different actuators for different behaviors, e.g. Avoid writing a single actuator that implements all of the custom behaviors.
+* It's preferred to write different actuators for different behaviors, e.g., avoid writing a single actuator that implements all of the custom behaviors.
 This will make it easier to understand and reuse in the long run.
-* Use only public methods and attributes, e.g. Stick to methods like *obstacles* or *interactee*.
+* Use only public methods and attributes, e.g., stick to methods like *obstacles* or *interactee*.
 These will make it less likely for the actuators to break in the future.